Azure/azure-sdk-for-python/README.rst

 Logging
 ++++++++

-- enable 'azure.eventhubs' logger to collect traces from the library
+- enable 'azure.eventhub' logger to collect traces from the library
 - enable 'uamqp' logger to collect traces from the underlying uAMQP library
 - enable AMQP frame level trace by setting `debug=True` when creating the Client